VextorHorizon/automateopenapp/README.md

 # automateopenapp
-yeah it a script automate open my workspace app/website
+basic script automate open my workspace app/website `<br> you can change your profile in profile.json`